chromium/subspace/README.md

 # Building CIR

-CIR is a midlevel representation of C++ built on Clang in the spirit of [Rust's MIR](https://kanishkarj.github.io/rust-internals-mir).
+CIR is a mid-level representation of C++ built on Clang in the spirit of [Rust's MIR](https://kanishkarj.github.io/rust-internals-mir).

 CIR requires an installation of LLVM from Git HEAD, including the LLVM/Clang